pusher/pusher-http-dotnet/README.md

 var json = auth.ToJson();
 ```

-The `json` can then be returned to the client which will then use it for validation of the subscription with Pusher.
+The `json` can then be returned to the client which will then use it for validation of the subscription with Channels.

-For more information see: <http://pusher.com/docs/authenticating_users>
+For more information see: <https://pusher.com/docs/channels/server_api/authenticating-users>

 ### Application State

 It is possible to query the state of your Pusher application using the generic `Pusher.GetAsync( resource )` method and overloads.

-For full details see: <http://pusher.com/docs/rest_api>
+For full details see: <https://pusher.com/docs/channels/library_auth_reference/rest-api>

 #### List channels